New to The Street / Newsmax Announces Episode #396, Nine Corporate Interviews Airing Sunday, October 16, 2022, 10-11 AM ET

 8).
 VRM BioLogik Group's interviews with Ken Bellamy, President, and Kellie Walters, CEO.

 9).
-“Sekur Privacy & Sekur Security Segment” interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) (Sekur®).
+"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. SWISF SKUR GDT (Sekur®).

 New to The Street's TV Host Jane King from the New York Stock Exchange studio talks with Jason Cozens, CEO at Glint Pay.
 As the first-of-its-kind platform, anyone can buy goods and services using GOLD.
 Glint Pay sends a debit MasterCard available for everyday purchases.
 Jason describes the account holder as owning their private GOLD standard with an allocated GOLD holding.
 After funding the account with fiat currencies, the account holders buy GOLD, stored in a Brinks vault in Switzerland, and Lloyds of London insures it.
 With each purchase made, that portion of GOLD, in real-time, is deducted from the account holder's allocated position.
 Because of geopolitical pressures attributed to the current Ukraine-Russia war in Europe and from global economic shortfalls, many are flocking to owning GOLD.
 Jason says that the strong U.S. dollar is the main reason GOLD prices fluctuate, but with about $31T in U.S. debt, GOLD prices should rise upwardly in the long run.
 Glint pay attracts new account holders who understand the power of owing GOLD.
 With the Glint Pay App, account holders can buy, sell, save, spend, and send GOLD holdings with minimal fees; download the app.
 The on-screen QR code is available during the show; download or visit Glint Pay - https://glintpay.com/en_us/.